humayunj/Goals-2018/README.md

 # Goals-2018
-A list of goals I've to achieve in 2018
+A list of goals to achieve in 2018

 ## Basics
 * Machine Learning